singh-man/books/crackingTheCoding/18_advancedTopics.md

 Another Reduce step might reduce {(25, 1),(100, 1)} to get (62.5, 2).
 If we reduce this with (70, 3) we get the final answer: (67, 5).
 In other words, the average temperature in this city for this year was 67 degrees.

 We could do this in other ways, too.
-We could have just the city as the key, and the value be (Year, Tempera­ture, Count).
+We could have just the city as the key, and the value be (Year, Temperature, Count).
 The Reduce step would do essentially the same thing, but would have to group by Year itself.

 In many cases, it's useful to think about what the Reduce step should do first, and then design the Map step around that.
 What data does Reduce need to have to do its job?